-7.9 Enhancing financial reporting Learners will be able to:
+7.9 Enhancing financial reporting

 - (a) Describe the general requirements and the content of report of those charged with governance (TFRS 1) - (b) Discuss sustainability reporting and the International Sustainability Standards Board (ISSB) frameworks for sustainability reporting. - (c) Explain the purpose and describe the content of a management commentary; - (d) Discuss the principles and content elements of the International Integrated reporting - (e) Describe other financial information that might appear in annual reports.
 (Value added statements ,Economic Value Added etc.)